egmontmika/egmontmika.com/content/blog/his ways.md

 On your ways or on His.

-Depending on your focus you either mostly talk or mostly listen.
+Depending on your focus you mostly either talk or listen.

 God is looking for people who are eager to listen.